rertzer/ft_cybersecurity_projects/snow_crash/level10/level10.md

-# Level 10 - You TOCTOU me ?
+# Level 10 - You TOCTOU Me?

 ## Home Content

 - The folder contains a binary named `level10` owned by `flag10`.
 - The SETUID and SETGID bits are set.
-- There is also a file named token owned by `flag10`.
-Groups and others have no rights on token.
+- There is also a file named `token` owned by `flag10`.
+- Groups and others have no rights on `token`.

 ```sh
 level10@SnowCrash:~$ ls -al